chime/terraform-aws-alternat/README.md

 #### Providing explicit Elastic IPs for fallback NAT Gateways

-Starting with this version, you can optionally supply your own Elastic IP allocation IDs for **fallback NAT Gateways** instead of letting alterNAT create them automatically.
+You can optionally supply your own Elastic IP allocation IDs for the fallback NAT Gateways instead of letting alterNAT create them automatically.

 This is useful if you already have pre-allocated EIPs (for example, allow-listed IPs) that must be reused by the fallback NAT Gateways.